 Shoulder arthritis may develop from repetitive overuse, a previous shoulder injury or natural wear and tear of the joint.
 The condition causes persistent shoulder pain, inflammation and swelling.
 The degeneration of cartilage within the shoulder joint is commonly found in older adults, but it may also occur in younger, active individuals.
-Dr. Mark Getelman, orthopedic shoulder surgeon in the Van Nuys, Thousand Oaks and Los Angeles, California area, begins treatment of shoulder arthritis with conservative measures in many cases.
+Dr. Mark Getelman, orthopedic shoulder surgeon in the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California area, begins treatment of shoulder arthritis with conservative measures in many cases.
 If non-surgical, conservative measures do not alleviate the symptoms, he may ultimately recommend shoulder replacement surgery.

 A traditional shoulder replacement depends on the rotator cuff muscles to keep the replacement components in place and to allow shoulder function.
 In cases where the rotator cuff is torn and cannot be repaired, or if the rotator cuff muscles no longer function properly with chronic atrophy, a reverse shoulder replacement may be the best surgical option.
 This shoulder surgery is different than a standard shoulder replacement since it relies on the deltoid muscle, instead of the rotator cuff, to create movement of the joint.